Section 4: Discussion And Consequences

 3. The Family Facilitator will facilitate the needs and provide resources for family members to ensure that they are supported before, during and after the event; remain updated on developments regarding the patients’ status and handle any untoward reactions.

-5. The healthcare team will support the decision of the absence of the family members during the resuscitation.
+5. The healthcare team will support the decision to exclude the family members during the resuscitation.

 Appendix B: Secondary Product Implementation Plan